AustinGitHub/Scouting/README.md

 In the near time future I will make this into an app that will perform the same things but will make it work on both devices.
 I will update this sheet with each years game and what the requirements will be for it.
+Again, if you need help feel free to contact me.